0xDBFB7/covidinator/documents/notes/Paper.md

 both [] and [] arbitrarily chose a 15-minute exposure against H3N2.
 To determine the effectiveness against airborne particles, and to minimize the power required in a dwelling phased-array beam, we must first establish the required duration of exposure.

-As a damped, driven oscillator, the ring-up time depends on the Q factor. [] states the Q of H3N2 to between 2 and 10, so at 8 GHz the steady-state should be reached in well under 1 us.
+As a damped, driven oscillator, the ring-up time depends on the Q factor.
+Yang et al. state the Q of H3N2 to between 2 and 10, so at 8 GHz the steady-state amplitude should be reached in well under 1 us.

 Reality is rarely so tidy. [] have found a significant mechanical fatigue effect in phage capsids; a small strain applied repetitively eventually causes fracture.
-At low field strengths, this mechanism could extend the exposure required to break the capsid.
+At low field strengths, this mechanism could extend the exposure required to break the capsid or membrane.

 Variance in the sizes and stiffness of viruses (due to mutations) could shift the resonance off-peak, requiring a longer duration exposure or a frequency chirp to accommodate.

-Other research[] has found the T4  approximately a thousand times easier to inactivate chemically; however, its capsid is mechanically approx. 2x stronger than that of H3N2.
+Other research[] has found T4 approximately a thousand times "easier" to inactivate chemically; however, its capsid is mechanically approx. 2x stronger than that of H3N2.

 > [] obtain an excellent prediction using an elastic continuum method with a spherical virus, with opposite charges in core and shell.